-GI-2009-8 (Facilities Study Report) May 29, 2013
+GI-2009-8 (Facilities Study Report) Revised July 23, 2013

-Appropriation level cost estimates for Interconnection Facilities and Network/Infrastructure Upgrades for Delivery (+/- 20% accuracy) were developed by PSCo Engineering.
+Appropriation level cost estimates for Interconnection Facilities and Network/Infrastructure Upgrades for Delivery (+/- 20% accuracy) were developed by Xcel Energy/PSCo Engineering.
 The cost estimates are in 2013 dollars with escalation and contingencies applied (AFUDC is not included) and are based upon typical construction costs for previously performed similar construction.
 These estimated costs include all applicable labor and overheads associated with the siting support, engineering, design, material/equipment procurement and construction of these new PSCo facilities.
 This estimate does not include the cost for any other Customer owned equipment and associated design and engineering.

-The estimated total cost for the required upgrades for is \$1,732,000.
+The estimated total cost for the required upgrades for is \$1,734,000.
 Figure 3 below represents a conceptual one-line of the proposed expansion/interconnection at the Alamosa Terminal 69kV Substation.
 These estimates do not include costs for any other Customer owned equipment and associated design and engineering.
 The following tables list the improvements required to accommodate the interconnection and the delivery of the Project generation output.
 The cost responsibilities associated with these facilities shall be handled as per current FERC guidelines.
-Figure 4 below represents the estimated schedule for engineering, procurement & construction of the proposed interconnection facilities.
 System improvements are subject to change upon a more detailed and refined design.